 Why not upgrade your Wi-Fi?
-Here's our guide to the best routers
+Here's our guide to the best routers!

-The best Wi-Fi routers you can buy can be lifesavers.
+The best Wi-Fi routers can be lifesavers.
 The difference between good Wi-Fi in your house and poor connectivity can be the difference between a good day and a bad one.
-Whether you need something with a ton of speed and connections or just want to make sure you don't drop connection when you move around your home there's a router that's right for you.
+So whether you need something with a ton of speed and connections or just want to make sure you don't drop your connection when you move around your home, there's a router that's right for you.
+Here's our reliable guide to some of the best wireless routers you can buy today.

 What are the best Wi-Fi routers?

-The TP-Link Archer AX1800 is the best Wi-Fi router for most people thanks to its AX1800 speeds being enough for most people with the capacity for future Wi-Fi 6 devices.
+The TP-Link Archer AX21 is the best Wi-Fi router thanks to its AX1800 speeds being enough for most people and offering the capacity for future Wi-Fi 6 devices.
+It also has an easy setup procedure thanks to the TP-Link Tether app for smartphones.
+So if you're looking for something to keep up with most households without going overboard, the AX21 is a great fit.

-The second best option is the TP-Link Archer A7.
-It is one of the best values you can get with good enough speeds and a low price.
+The best value option is the TP-Link Archer A7.
+While cheaper routers are available, the AC1750 speeds should keep up with HD media streaming and browsing without slowing you down.
+It also has steady support for Wi-Fi 5 devices with up to 1300Mbps on the 5GHz band.

-If you're looking to get more out of your router's software, Asus RT-AC66U has enough speed for most people with AiProtection Pro included for free adding greater security and parental controls.
+An increasing number of routers are asking for a subscription fee for advanced software features like improved network security and parental control but in routers like the RT-AX1800S, Asus has kept its AiProtection software free making it one of the best options for families.
+This router is also reasonably inexpensive for an AX1800 Wi-Fi 6 router and since there is no need to sign up for recurring fees, the cost over time is also much lower than other routers offering similar features.

 - Top speeds: 1201Mbps @ 5Ghz, 574Mbps @ 2.4Ghz